 c) a priority value that is associated with each NSAG ID in the NSAG information.

-If NSAG information is available, the UE NAS layer shall provide the lower layers NSAG information.
+The UE NAS layer shall provide the NSAG information stored in the UE (see subclause 4.6.2.2) to lower layers.

 NOTE: Along with the NSAG information, the UE provides to the lower layers with allowed NSSAI and requested NSSAI for the purpose of NSAG-aware cell reselection.